VET Recognition of Prior Learning (RPL) and Credit Transfer Assessment Procedure

 • No fees are applied to Credit Transfers

-2. Provide Credit Transfer information to prospective students Program Staff / Education Manager
+2. Provide Credit Transfer information to prospective students Program Staff / Program Manager

 Credit Transfer information must be included in marketing materials eg. Course Finder, websites, brochures, student diaries.